IngridAtMicrosoft/DocsContent/singlesource/identity/identity-quickstart.md

 ms.service: media-services
 ---

-# ASDK overview
+# Quickstart: Identity

-This is the ASKD overview page.
+This is a quick start.